-In Step 1, all of the edges are sorted according to the distance weight and masks the faulty or failed node.
+In step 1, all of the edges are sorted according to the distance weight and masks the faulty or failed node.
 An HN has the information of the failed LN and the closest neighbors of the failed LN.
-It communicates to those neighboring LNs and checks if there are any available RNs in the sleeping mode.
+It communicates to these neighboring LNs and checks if there are any available RNs in the sleeping mode.
 If there is an RN, the task is to provide a scheduling technique for the RN's activation with a bounded latency.
-When an LN fails, a corresponding RN that is placed at the same location should be activated in a timebound, and should be connected to an HN.
-It ensures that vicinity of the failed LN's will be monitored.
+When an LN fails, a corresponding RN that is placed at the same location should be activated in a time bound, and should be connected to an HN.
+It ensures that vicinity of the failed LNs will be monitored.
 T can be longer as well.

-If there is no RN available, the HN requests those neighboring LNs to adjust both R_s and R_c up to cover the location of the failed LNs.
-There may be routing inconsistency in the tree, due to the link faults and sensor faults, or associated reasons.
-We provide route maintenance to overcome from such a routing inconsistency.
-We apply the technique of data-path validation to account for the inconsistency [Gnawali et al. 2009].
+If there is no RN available, the HN requests those neighboring LNs to adjust both $R{\rm s}$ and $R{\rm c}$ up to cover the location of the failed LNs.
+There may be routing inconsistency in the tree due to the link faults and sensor faults, or associated reasons.
+We provide route maintenance to overcome such a routing inconsistency.
+We apply the technique of datapath validation to account for the inconsistency [Gnawali et al. 2006].